6 min read · Hardie

 Key takeaways

-- Kick-out flashing is non-negotiable
+- Kick-out flashing at every gable and porch corner is non-negotiable

-- Maintain cladding clearance above roof surface
+- Hold 1-2 inches of cladding clearance above the roof surface to prevent wicking

 FAQ